 If the Keypad Tampers Enable option is selected, the panel will display and transmit a General System Tamper reporting code if any keypad is removed from the wall.
 When the keypad tamper is restored, the panel will transmit the General System Tamper Restoral reporting code.
 All keypads should be properly installed and secured before enabling this option.
+If the All System Tampers Require Installer Reset option is enabled, any system tampers and zone faults must be reset by entering [][8][Installer's Code] before the system can be armed.
+Auto-Arming and Keyswitch arming will also be prevented in the presence of any system tamper or zone fault.

-NOTE: The auto arm cancellation code is not transmitted when a reset is required because a user has not cancelled the auto-arming sequence.
+NOTE:The auto arm cancellation code is not transmitted when a reset is required because a user has not cancelled the auto-arming sequence.

-Keypad Tamper Enable Section [016]: [8] General System Tamper and Tamper
+Keypad Tamper Enable .Section [016]: [8]

+General System Tamper and Tamper

 Restoral Reporting Codes Section [338]

+System Tampers Req.
+Installer Reset .Section [701]: [4]